 It is best to perform a soil test first to determine fertilizer and lime application.
-However, in the absence of a soil test, 2 to 3 pounds of 8-16-16 fertilizer applied uniformly over 100 square feet of garden area is suggested.
+However, in the absence of a soil test, 2 to 3 pounds of 8-16-16 fertilizer applied uniformly over 100 square feet of the garden area is suggested.

 Blanching is often done as cauliflower plants begin to mature and the head or curd starts to form.
 This is to protect the heads from rain and too much sun, and to ensure the curd will be white and tender at harvest.

-How to blanch: draw three or four leaves over the head and secure them with a rubber band.
+How to blanch: Draw three or four leaves over the head and secure them with a rubber band.
 Check regularly.
 You can untie it to peek and tie it back if needed.